The Guinness Storehouse opening hours are:

 Ticket rates are determined by the time and date of your visit.
 For the best rates on tickets, you can book your ticket online on the Guinness Storehouse website.

-We don't offer concessions for visitors with disabilities, but we do offer complimentary entry for a single care assistant who is accompanying you.
-To obtain a carer ticket, first book your ticket and then email email@example.com quoting your booking reference number.
-The team will then issue you with a complimentary ticket for your carer.
-If you have special requirements or further questions, please email firstname.lastname@example.org or call +353 1 4084800.
-More information is available in our accessibility guide.
+We do not provide concessions for visitors with disabilities; however, we extend complimentary access to the Guinness Storehouse Experience (self-guided tour) for a single care assistant accompanying you.
+To secure a carer ticket, proceed to book your own ticket, and then send an email to email@example.com, including your booking reference number.
+Our team will then issue a complimentary ticket for your care assistant.

 There is no age restriction.
 We welcome everyone to the Guinness Storehouse.
 However, if you are under the age of 18 you cannot drink or purchase alcohol, and you must be accompanied by an adult.
 Your ticket includes a non-alcoholic drink.